Supervisory Consumer Safety Officer

 - Bargaining Unit Position: No

-- If you are serving, or have served in the last 5 years (from 05/23/2018) as an Executive Branch political, Schedule C, or Non-career SES appointee, HHS/FDA may be required to obtain approval by the Office of Personnel Management (OPM) prior to beginning employment.
-You can find out if you have held one of these appointment types by looking at your Standard Form 50s in your Electronic Official Personnel Folder (eOPF), in Section 5 where the legal authorities are listed.
+- If you are serving, or have served in the last 5 years (from 02/21/2019) as an Executive Branch political, Schedule C, or Non-career SES appointee, HHS/FDA may be required to obtain approval by the Office of Personnel Management (OPM) prior to beginning employment.
+You can find out if you have held one of these appointment types by looking at your Standard Form 50s in your Electronic Official Personnel Folder (eOPF), Section 5 where the legal authorities are listed.
 If you have served or are currently serving, you must provide a copy of your SF-50, Notification of Personnel Action, documenting this appointment.
-In addition, you will be required to respond to the question in the assessment and certify your responses to the questionnaire.
+You will also be required to respond to the question in the assessment & certify your responses to the questionnaire.
 Political Appointees FAQ - OPM

 You will be evaluated for this job based on how well you meet the qualifications above.

-Once the job opportunity announcement closes (at 11:59 pm ET on 05/23/2018), a review of your resume and supporting documentation will be conducted, the information will be compared against your responses to the assessment questionnaire to determine your eligibility for this internal position.
-Eligible internal candidates will be referred to the hiring official for consideration.
+Once the job opportunity announcement closes (at 11:59 pm ET on 02/21/2019), a review of your resume and supporting documentation will be conducted, the information will be compared against your responses to the assessment questionnaire to determine your eligibility for Federal employment, and then whether you are qualified for this particular position.

 Please follow all instructions carefully.
 Errors or omissions may affect your eligibility.